-More folks in Influencer Marketing should think about their calls-to-action (CTAs) on their sponsored content.
-It’s not enough to simply identify a great influencer and have them create content for you.
-Smart marketers need to work closely with creators to find an optimal place to insert their sponsored CTAs.
+More people in Influencer Marketing should consider their calls-to-action (CTAs) in their sponsored content.
+It’s not enough to just choose a good influencer and have them make content for you.
+Smart marketers need to collaborate with creators to find the best spot to add their sponsored CTAs.

 To get better clarity around CTAs, we took a look at hundreds of videos across the campaigns of a personal hygiene brand within our network: